shieldgenerator7/DnD-Stories/Yigrisid/A Cat in Yggrassid Plain.md

 # Chapter 3

 Asahi and Zane got to the bandit camp and hid behind some trees.
 They observed the camp from the outskirts, and noticed that the encampment is fortified with wooden walls and a gate, which was presumably locked from the inside.
-The cliffs around the camp where steep and full of loose rocks.
+The cliffs around the camp were steep and full of loose rocks.
 There was a river on the other side of the camp.
 Zane decided to wait for the others before proceeding.

 The rest of the party arrived, and Zane informed them of the plan.
 “We’re going to wait until nightfall to sneak in.
 There’s too many bandits here to go in without stealth.”